Syncopy, Legendary Pictures, Warner Bros.

 mark catches them.
 Simply killing them or even threatening them isn't enough.
 Not when Saito has his own uses for a dream extraction team.
 Only he doesn't want to extract information from his chief competitor.
 Instead he wants to do something that no dream mercenary team has ever been able to accomplish: implant an idea into someone's mind so powerful that they will act on it.
 Saito knows that threatening Cobb won't be enough, because Cobb needs to assemble a crack team - a better team than the one he had before.
 The only person who won't get paid is Cobb.
 Saito is wealthy enough to offer Cobb something more valuable than money or even his life.

-AMONG THE EXTRAS AND ON THIS POSTER IS THE ONLY PLACE YOU'LL FIND ANY BLACK PEOPLE.
+AMONG THE EXTRAS AND ON THIS POSTER ARE THE ONLY PLACES YOU'LL FIND ANY BLACK PEOPLE.

 So Cobb, The Extractor, assembles his team.
 Among the experienced, he stays with his Pointman, Arthur.
 Then he adds the Dream Forger, Eames (Tom Hardy: STAR TREK: NEMESIS).